 Valtteri Bottas confirmed at Alfa Romeo for 2022 F1 season, with George Russell set for Mercedes

-George Russell now set to be confirmed as Lewis Hamilton's Mercedes team-mate for 2022 with Valtteri Bottas moving on to Alfa Romeo for next season; Bottas has spent five seasons at Mercedes, winning nine races
+George Russell now set to be confirmed as Lewis Hamilton's Mercedes team-mate for 2022 with Valtteri Bottas moving on to Alfa Romeo for next season; Bottas has spent five seasons at Mercedes, winning nine races, and has now signed a multi-year agreement with the Swiss-based team

 By James Galloway